hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 - Use the text + trailing icon variant by default.
 - Use the `isUnderlineOnly` variant within text layers and blocks of text (only applicable to Figma).
 - When using the `iconOnly` variant without text, ensure that the component is paired with other textual elements (like a headline) or elements being described by the Rich Tooltip.
 Don’t use it in isolation on or it’s own.
+- When used in a block of text, we recommend omitting the icon as this can unnecessarily break up the reading flow of the content.

 #### Size